M-arcus/cloudron-docs/docs/documentation/developer/node.md

 The `CloudronManifest.json` specifies

-* Information about displaying the app on the Cloudron Store.
+* Information about displaying the app on the Cloudron App Store.
 For example, the title, author information, description etc

 * Information for installing the app on the Cloudron.
 This includes fields